JoseAntFer/pyny3d/README.rst

 Roadmap and Maintenance
 ~~~~~~~~~~~~~~~~~~~~~~~
-`pyny3d` is far from be the full-featured and optimized library I expect.
+*pyny3d* is far from be the full-featured and optimized library that is expected.
-Releasing v0.1 allows me to start receiving feedback from users and will help
+Releasing alpha versions allows me to start receiving feedback from users and will
-me to continue developing better and faster.
+help me to continue developing better and faster.

 On the other hand, I want to advice that the inclusion of non-straight lines
 or non-planar surfaces are not expected.
 In the same way, all the computations